 —Ended his independent presidential campaign and endorsed Donald Trump, citing a “war on children” among his reasons for the endorsement.
-Kennedy has promoted baseless theories linking environmental chemicals to homosexuality or gender dysphoria.
-He has spread misinformation about LGBTQ issues, including a baseless theory that chemical exposure to herbicides causes “sexual dysphoria.”
-His views on transgender issues, including a ban on transgender health care for minors, contradicts the medical consensus.
-Every major medical association and leading world health authority supports health care for transgender people and youth.
+Kennedy has baseless theories link environmental chemicals to homosexuality or gender dysphoria.

-—Tweeted misinformation about transgender health care for young people including that it involves “castration drugs (puberty blockers) and surgical mutilation.”
-In fact, transition-related health care for transgender people and youth is supported by every major medical association and leading health authority.
-Efforts to ban and criminalize this care are not based in medical or scientific expertise, and frequently spread misinformation about what the care is.
+—Supports a ban on transgender health care for minors, a position that contradicts medical consensus.
+He called transgender health care a “non-existential” issue.
+Health care for transgender people and youth is supported by every major medical association and leading health authority.
+Efforts to ban and criminalize this care are not based on medical or scientific expertise, and frequently spread misinformation about what the care is.
 For more information from leading health authorities and about reporting on evidence-based care, click here.

 —Agreed to be a featured speaker at a Moms for Liberty event called “Joyful Warriors” in 2023.
 Moms for Liberty is an anti-LGBTQ, a Southern Poverty Law Center-designated extremist group, that purports to defend so-called “parental rights.”
 He later pulled out of the event citing a changed schedule.